cristovao-n/vqa-mllms-tcc/modules/mllms/hugging-faces/README.md

 This application will take the samples and pass them to the mllms under test, then the results will be stored somewhere to be analyzed as correct or incorrect.

-Python version: 3.8.10
-pip version: 22.0.2 (python 3)

-Install requirements and then use python3.10 to run pip python3.10 -m pip --version

 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update
 sudo apt install python3.11 python3.11-venv